Загрузка начнется через 5 секунды. Если загрузка не началась автоматически нажмите ссылку ниже.

 The incidence of breast cancer (BC) increases with age, the median age for diagnosis being 61 years .
 Studies in the field have indicated the link between improved cancer treatment and prolonged survival — 5 year survival rates for non-metastatic BC exceed 84% .
 However, the majority of patients are to encounter a wide range of symptoms and side effects.
 The treatment of cancer and the disease itself are often associated with adverse physical side-effects, the most prominent being muscular atrophy, decreased muscle strength, reduced aerobic capacity, leading towards the decrease of the quality of life .

 As a countermeasure, exercise training has been increasingly implemented in the oncology for the last 3 decades.
 Until recently, reduction in the amount of physical activities has been recommended as treatment for fatigue .
 Such a practice has led to a physiological paradox as the lack of activities induces muscle catabolism and further deconditioning, which incites even more fatigue .
 Rehabilitation programs are becoming an important part of the care of cancer patients [5, 6].
 Recently, the effect of physical activities in cancer patients has been described in several literature reviews [3, 7–11].
-Most of the studies proved that physical training programs were beneficial for cancer patients’ physical or psychosocial capacity.
+Most of the studies conclude that physical training programs were beneficial for cancer patients’ physical or psychosocial capacity.
 The improvements in muscle strength, body composition, aerobic capacity, the quality of life and fatigue reduction have been noticed [12–16].
 However, several intervention studies discussed in the literature proved to have shortcomings.
-Most of the studies applied aerobic exercises like walking or stationary cycling, while strength training appeared to be a component of a small number of programs [13, 17].
+Most of the studies applied aerobic exercises like walking or stationary cycling, while strength training appeared to be a component of a small number of trials [13, 17].
 The majority of the interventions correspond to the form of a training complex combining endurance training with strength training and relaxation therapies, making it difficult to evaluate the effect of a training type .
 Also, training programs usually last no longer than 12 weeks and involve less than 40 participants.
 The after-treatment exercises are of a light to moderate training intensities.
 Relevant to the present discussion, the proportion of studies on BC patients being exposed to high intensity strength training is low in spite of muscle atrophy being a common problem for this target group .
 It postulates strength training a relevant choice for the physical training program.

 Muscle atrophy originates from a sedentary lifestyle and prolonged bed rest.
 Unfortunately, the presence of tumors and side-effects of medication (e.g. glucocorticoids or chemotherapeutic agents) makes it even worse for cancer patients as the skeletal muscle structure and function happens to be affected [5, 10, 20].
 Yet even in cases of severe fatigue and muscle atrophy skeletal muscle has indicated considerable adaptability with appropriate training stimuli .